apache/druid/docs/ingestion/input-sources.md

 |path|The path where data is located.|None|yes|
 |systemFields|JSON array of system fields to return as part of input rows.
 Possible values: `__file_uri` (Google Cloud Storage URI starting with `gs://`), `__file_bucket` (GCS bucket), and `__file_path` (GCS key).|None|no|

 ## Azure input source

 :::info
  You need to include the [`druid-azure-extensions`](../development/extensions-core/azure.md) as an extension to use the Azure input source.
 :::

-The Azure input source reads objects directly from Azure Blob store or Azure Data Lake sources.
+The Azure input source (that uses the type `azureStorage`) reads objects directly from Azure Blob store or Azure Data Lake sources.
 You can specify objects as a list of file URI strings or prefixes.
 You can split the Azure input source for use with [Parallel task](./native-batch.md) indexing and each worker task reads one chunk of the split data.

-The `azureStorage` input source is a new version of the `azure` input source that allows you to specify which storage account files should be ingested from.
-It is recommended to update your specs that use the old `azure` schema to use the new `azureStorage` schema.
+The `azureStorage` input source is a new schema for Azure input sources that allows you to specify which storage account files should be ingested from.
+We recommend that you update any specs that use the old `azure` schema to use the new `azureStorage` schema.
+The new schema provides more functionality than the older `azure` schema.

 Sample specs: